From the UK’s leading supplier of CCTV Data Protection Media.

 A comprehensive system for the logging, archiving and presentation of Digital Evidence which has been downloaded onto a media disc or encrypted portable memory device.
 This complete system is a must of all users of Video Surveillance, CCTV, Automatic Number Plate Recognition, Body Worn Camera (BWC) and Un-manned Aerial Vehicle (UAV) Drone surveillance systems.

 - The one box ‘data compliant’ evidence system all in one folder which can be “Own Branded”.

 - Triplicate Incident Download/Data removal report book – copy for each device and a file copy.

-- Matched Pairs of Discs, Colour Coded – Red Archive Copy and Green Viewing Copy (Can be own branded, Call or email for sample).
+- Matched Pairs of Discs or encrypted portable storage devices, Colour Coded – Red Archive Copy and Green Viewing Copy (Can be own branded, Call or email for sample).